 Cost of Materials

-There’s also the cost of matching metal flashing, such as starter and drip-edge flashing, metal coil for chimney and skylight flashing, snow guards for door ways and entrances, underlayment, and suitable screws.
+There’s also the cost of matching metal flashing, such as starter and drip-edge flashing, metal coil for chimney and skylight flashing, snow guards for doorways and entrances, underlayment, and suitable screws.

 All in all, unless you have your own roll-forming machine, you will need to go through a custom metal fabrication shop such as the ones at Beacon Supply or ABC supply.
+These places sell sheet metal panels and roofing materials to contractors only, so you will need to work with a professional contractor to buy the materials from a roofing supplier on your behalf.

 All else being equal, Galvalume (zinc-aluminum coated steel) is considered a more premium and hence preferred option vs. the G-90 Galvanized steel (zinc coating only).

-Warrantied Labor Costs
+Warrantied Professional Installation Costs

 Impressive Selection of Standard and Custom Colors